informatics-lab/tiledb_netcdf/README.md

 data_array_name = 'data'

 writer.append(append_files, unlimited_dims, data_array_name,
-              baseline=append_files[0])
+              baselines={unlimited_dims: append_files[0]})
 ```

 **Note:** The file used to calculate the offsets is not appended as well as being used to calculate
 the offset.
 You will need to include the offset file in the append files as well!

-**Note:** All such appends with a scalar append dimension must be supplied with a `baseline`
+**Note:** All appends with a scalar append dimension must be supplied with a `baseline`
 file to calculate the offset, even if an append has already successfully been carried out.
+You must also specify one baseline file per scalar append dimension, in a dictionary of `{"append_dim": baseline_file}`.

 If you try and perform an append along a scalar dimension without providing a `baseline`
 file to calculate the offset, you will encounter an error message: